 Lunesta (eszopiclone) tablets package insert.
 Marlborough, MA: Sunovion Pharmaceuticals Inc; 2019 Aug.

-Rozerem (ramelteon) package insert.
-Lincolnshire, IL: Takeda Pharmaceuticals; 2010 Nov.
+Rozerem (ramelteon) tablet package insert.
+Deerfiled, IL: Takeda Pharmaceuticals America, Inc.; 2018 Dec.

 Ambien CR (zolpidem extended-release tablets) package insert.
 Bridgewater, NJ: Sanofi-Aventis US, LLC; 2019 Aug.